janus-idp/backstage-plugins/plugins/argocd-common/README.md

 # ❗DEPRECATED❗

-This package has been deprecated.
+This package has been moved to the [backstage-community/plugins](https://github.com/backstage/community-plugins) repository.
+Migrate to using `@backstage-community/plugin-redhat-argocd-common` instead.

-Please use the **[@backstage-community/plugin-redhat-argocd-common](https://www.npmjs.com/package/@backstage-community/plugin-redhat-argocd-common)** package instead.

-# argocd-common

-Welcome to the argocd-common plugin!

-This plugin contains common utilities for the argocd plugin.

-# Argo CD plugin for Backstage

-The Argocd plugin displays the information about your argocd applications in your Backstage application.

-For more information about Argocd plugin, see the [Argocd plugin documentation](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/argocd) on GitHub.